vaucluse

 These markets are also a unique opportunity to meet local producers and artisans who will share their passion and expertise with you.

-With its many appellations d'origine contrôlée, such as Châteauneuf-du-Pape, Gigondas, Vacqueyras, Beaumes-de-Venise, Ventoux and Luberon, Vaucluse is a must-see destination for wine lovers.
+With its many appellations d'origine contrôlée wines such as Châteauneuf-du-Pape, Gigondas and Vacqueyras, Beaumes-de-VeniseFrom the Ventoux to the Luberon, the Vaucluse is a must-see destination for wine lovers.
 The Wine Route invites you to explore estates, cellars and châteaux, where you can taste wines that reflect the richness and diversity of each terroir.
-Workshops, activities and events dedicated to wine also await you, offering moments of learning and celebration around this age-old beverage.
+Workshops, events and activities dedicated to wine also await you, offering moments of learning and celebration around this age-old beverage.

 The Vaucluse region shines with craftsmanship that skilfully combines tradition and innovation.
 Discover age-old crafts such as pottery, ceramics and basketry, as well as jewelry, leather goods and chocolate.
 Take part in workshops to learn age-old techniques and create your own works.
 Admiring the work of artisans in boutiques, galleries or museums will enrich your stay, with dedicated venues such as the Glass and Stained Glass Museum, the Lavender Museum and the Nougat Museum.